 Short-Term vs. Long Term Loans

-As their names imply, short-term and long term loans primarily differ in respect to the length of time a business has to repay a loan.
-The terms for short-term loans can last for as little as a few months or as much as (depending on the lender) two years.
-The repayment period for a long-term loan is generally extended over a longer period of time.
-There are several factors to consider when determining which type of loan (short or long-term) is best for your business.
+As their names imply, short-term and long-term loans primarily differ with respect to the length of time a business has to repay a loan.
+The terms for short-term loans can last from a few months to two years, depending on the lender.
+The repayment period for a long-term loan is generally extended over a longer period.
+Several factors to consider when determining which type of loan is best for your business.
 This includes the following:

 - The existing financial health of your business